20 years Special Rapporteur on the right to adequate housing: taking stock – moving forward

 - aspects that could be strengthened, for example, with respect to working methods and collaboration with UN bodies, States, and regional and national human rights mechanisms, civil society, the business sector and other stakeholders; and

 - challenges and positive developments concerning the realization of the right to adequate housing in in your country, at regional or global level.

 Questions in Word format

-The Special Rapporteur invited representatives from UN agencies, local governments, civil society, national human rights institutions and other stakeholders to take part in interactive virtual consultations to inform his stocktaking exercise on 7 October and 8 October 2020.
+The Special Rapporteur also held on 7 October and 8 October 2020. representatives from UN agencies, local governments, civil society, national human rights institutions and other stakeholders to take part in virtual consultations to inform his report.

 Replies to the online survey